gumaerc-testorg/14.01-fall-2018/content/resources/lec-18-savings-and-trade.md

 Description
 -----------

 This video covers increasing savings, an important element of growth in an economy, as well as an introduction to international trade.
-See [Handout 18]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 18" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber